Aggravated Sexual Assault of a Child in Houston, Texas

 The consequences of a conviction for aggravated sexual assault of a child in Houston, Texas, are severe and far-reaching.
 It’s crucial to understand these potential outcomes as they can have a profound impact on various aspects of your life:

-• Sex Offender Registration: Perhaps one of the most significant consequences is the mandatory registration as a sex offender.
+- Sex Offender Registration: Perhaps one of the most significant consequences is the mandatory registration as a sex offender.
 Texas law requires individuals convicted of sexual offenses, including aggravated sexual assault of a child, to register as sex offenders.
 This registration can last for either 10 years or a lifetime, depending on the nature of the offense and the court’s decision.
+Failure to register as a sex offender also has serious consequences.

 It’s essential to recognize that these consequences can have lasting effects on your personal, professional, and social life.
 Seeking legal representation from experienced defense attorneys is crucial to navigating these complexities and protecting your rights throughout the legal process.